arindas/resume/arindas-resume.md

 Agile Software Development, Problem Solving, System Design, Technical Content Delivery

 ## Experience
-- <h3>MLOps Engineer, Medical Imaging AI Services, Claritas Healthtech (06/2020 - Present)</h3>
+<h3>MLOps Engineer, Medical Imaging AI Services, Claritas Healthtech (06/2020 - Present)</h3>

 <h4>Responsibilities</h4>
 - Provisioning infrastructure for researchers to train and experiment with deep learning models
 - Developing distributed deep learning inference services and corresponding client web applications
 - Deploying and maintaining said applications on the Google Cloud Platform

 <h4>Projects</h4>

+<h5>Propreitary file storage solution build on top of GCS</h5>
-  - File storage solution built on top of Google Cloud Storage with additional support for bucket creation and user access authorization at the level of buckets.
+File storage solution built on top of Google Cloud Storage with additional support for bucket creation and user access authorization at the level of buckets.
 Implemented as a golang web service with the golang google-cloud-sdk, along with a frontend React client application.<br/>

 This solution enabled us to receive sensitive data from different medical institutions without providing access to our GCP infrastructure.

+<h5>Distributed deep learning inference</h5>
-  - Distributed deep-learning based diagnosis on medical images for a variety of diseases.
+Distributed deep-learning based diagnosis on medical images for a variety of diseases.
 Implemented as an event-driven suite of microservices, in golang and python.
 We use golang for the web serving infrastructure and python for inference.
 The services talk to each other using Google Cloud PubSub.
 Additionaly there's a React Dashboard for visualizing medical images, requesting diagnosis and viewing reports. <br/>

 We were able to reduce turnaround time for a new disease prediction service deployment by 10x, along with improved audit record keeping of all predicted reports.

 <br/>

-- <h3>Solution Architect, DeepWrex Technologies (04/2018 - 06/2020)</h3>
+<h3>Solution Architect, DeepWrex Technologies (04/2018 - 06/2020)</h3>

 <b>Responsibilities</b>
 - Architect cloud based solutions for machine learning software services.
 - Assist researchers in implementing deep learning research papers.
 - Iterating from research PoC to production.

 <b>Projects</b>
 - A real-time named entity recognition system for medical reports.
 This was an in house, economic alternative to AWS Medical Comprehend, which didn't exist at the time.
 This was implemented as a suite of C++ microservices, with intermediate data storage on AWS S3.
 These services talked to each other with Kafka (using rdkafka)
 - A scalable black and white image colourization system, deployed using "Pytorch Serve" and FastAPI on AWS.
 We implemented the instance aware image colourization paper.

-- <h3>Satellite Onboard Computer RTOS Research Student, KIITSAT (04/2018 - 05/2019)</h3>
+<h3>Satellite Onboard Computer RTOS Research Student, KIITSAT (04/2018 - 05/2019)</h3>

 - Developed a shell capable of spawning programs and organizing pipes
 - Developed a minimal kernel for armv6 (on Raspberry Pi 3) with basic memory management and TTL based I/O Support
 - Trained fellow team members on OS concepts

 <!--
-- <h3>VR 3d Game Development Instructor, CampK12 (03/2020 - 06/2020)</h3>
+<h3>VR 3d Game Development Instructor, CampK12 (03/2020 - 06/2020)</h3>

 <b>Responsibilities</b>
 - Teaching K12 students about game development which entailed:
   - Problem solving skills
   - Basic Programming using Javascript
   - Trigonometry
   - _Patience and Perseverance_

 Some projects that I taught to students can be found at https://github.com/arindas-campk12 -->

 ## Education